secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 owner because in our design we've decided that the `reset` transaction is something only the contract owner should be able send.

-In the event that the caller of `reset` is *not* the contract owner, we return a `ContractError` enum variant stating the function is unauthorized.
+In the event that the caller of `reset` is *not* the contract owner, we return a `ContractError` enum variant stating the sender is unauthorized.

-> The [error.rs](/src/error.rs) file is a great spot to put all of your contract-specific errors for the `execute` messages.
+> The [error.rs](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/src/error.rs) file is a great spot to put all of your contract-specific errors for the `execute` messages.

-### Increment and Reset Unit Tests
+**Unit Testing Your Increment and Reset Messages**

 Yay!
-Now we're ready to add unit tests for the `ExecuteMsg::Increment` and `ExecuteMsg::reset` message variants.
+Now we're ready to add unit tests for the `ExecuteMsg::Increment` and `ExecuteMsg::Reset` message variants.

+**ACTION** :muscle:

 Change the increment and reset unit test functions from: